Facts about drugs and how young people in Oxfordshire can get support to help with drugs and substance abuse - their own or somebody else's

 The risks of illegal drugs, tobacco and alcohol, and how you can protect yourself and your friends

 Every year, young people drink less alcohol.
 But for some, drinking heavily and getting drunk is still a risk.
-Find out how to keep yourself and others safe and healthy.

 Every year fewer young people in the UK smoke, and more people are quitting.
 Find out how to get help if you, or someone you care for, is smoking.